melkemaryam/m_thesis/README.md

 ## Run the Framework

+The first step is to change file paths for the datasets in all necessary files.
+In this case, please adjust the `read_data.py` file and the `predicting.py` file, so it properly depicts the correct paths.

 To run the framework successfully, several steps need to be included.

 ### 1. Start Virtual Environment (if necessary)